jasonacox/TM1637TinyDisplay/README.md

 Arduino Library for the TM1637 Based LED Display Module

 ## Description
 This is an Arduino library for 4-digit 7-segment display modules based on the TM1637 chip.
-Connect the display's CLK and DIO pins to your Arduino GPIO pins, include this library, initialize TM1637TinyDisplay and call easy to use functions like showNumber(), showString(), showLevel() and showAnimation().
-Runs well on many tiny controllers including the ATtiny85.
+Connect the TM1636 display CLK and DIO pins to your Arduino GPIO pins, include this library, initialize TM1637TinyDisplay and call easy to use functions like showNumber(), showString(), showLevel() and showAnimation().
+Display will scroll text for larger strings.
+Functions support screen splitting for easy number + text formatting.
+Runs well on tiny controllers including the ATtiny85.

 ## Hardware
 ![TM1637](examples/tm1637.png)